 |Programming & Analysis||260|

 |Project Development & Documentation||1,520|

 Each experience area aligns with an ARE® 5.0 division, so you can use the AXP to guide your professional growth and exam strategy.

 The 96 tasks are designed to span several phases of your early career—some are simpler, while others may require skills and experience that are developed over time.
-Work with your supervisor to create a strategy to complete the AXP in a way that best suits your goals and abilities.
+Work with your supervisor to create a strategy to complete the AXP.

-If you are completing the AXP through the portfolio method rather than hourly reporting, you will need to upload documentation demonstrating competency in all 96 AXP tasks.
+If you are completing the AXP through the portfolio method rather than hourly reporting, you will need to upload exhibits demonstrating competency in all 96 AXP tasks.

 - Setting A: Work performed in an architecture firm

 - Setting O: Experience that can be performed outside an architecture firm

 See the AXP Guidelines for a detailed explanation of the requirements for each experience opportunity.